 Clothing, sports gear, trading cards, and any other items of sentimental or high monetary value should left at home.
-Falling Creek Camp is not responsible for lost items.
+Falling Creek Camp is not responsible for lost or damaged items.

 Campers do not need to bring cash to camp; any incidental purchases from the Camp Store will be deducted from your son’s store account balance after the end of the camp session.
 Incidental purchases may include batteries, a toothbrush, stamps, or an extra water bottle.
 The exception is for campers who may need spending money for the airport, if flying.
 Cash for travel may be checked into the office on opening day.

 - Knife Policy

 A small folding knife that fits into a pocket can be a useful tool in the backcountry.
 Boys aged 13 or older are permitted to bring one such knife to camp.
 The blade must be entirely enclosed by its handle when not in use and is not to exceed 3 inches.
 Lockable blades and non-serrated edges are preferred.
 Double-edged, fixed blade, spring-loaded blades, switchblade knives, or other bladed objects such as Ninja stars are not allowed.

 With the highest concern for safety, boys are obligated to tell their counselor or trip leader prior to using their knife.
 When not in use, the knife must be stored under control of its owner.

 It is assumed that boys who bring a knife to camp have the approval of their parents and have proven to them that they are qualified to handle a knife properly.